Speech and text analytics overview

 - Voice transcription – Get insight into conversations between external (customer) and internal (IVR, ACD, agent, conference or voicemail) participants to see who is saying what.
 This information can be used to improve employee training and feedback, and to identify business problems.
 For more information, see About voice transcription.

-- Interaction overview – A visual representation of the interaction that includes a variety of information and controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), that enable agents and supervisors to review, recognize and determine customer sentiment and agent competency.
-For more information, see About the interaction overview.
+- Interaction overview and details – A visual representation of the interaction that includes a variety of information and controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), that enable agents and supervisors to review, recognize and determine customer sentiment and agent competency.
+For more information, see About the interaction overview and View interaction details.